 To demonstrate that the multivalent presentation of Hyal is indeed more effective than using the free enzyme, Scodeller et al. have described the first nanoformulation of Hyaluronidase .
 In that work, melanoma tumors were pretreated with solutions of equal enzymatic activities of free and immobilized Hyal, and the authors showed that the immobilized Hyaluronidase was more effective than the free enzyme for their treatment study.
 The degrading properties of these particles showed to be quite dramatic when analyzing the tissues under Field Emission-Scanning Electron Microscopy (FE-SEM) even after only one application of the Hyal-modified nanoparticles (Figure 1A and B)

-] have immobilized Hyal on Langmuir Blodgett films prepared with the sodium salt of dihexadecylphosphoric acid, ending with dipalmitoylphosphatidylcholine.
+This LBL technique is the most appealing when functionalizing surfaces with enzymes since enzymatic activity is maintained and multiple layers may be deposited to yield a larger response; this method can be employed to construct catalytically active enzymatic multilayers by self-assembling enzymes and polymers on planar and colloidal surfaces .
+The catalytic activity of this multilayer will depend on enzymatic loading, enzyme orientation and mobility, parameters which are directly controlled by the deposition conditions (assembly pH and ionic strength) .
+Also, importantly, many times the specific enzymatic activity (enzymatic activity/moles of enzyme) is increased upon surface immobilization.
+Monteiro et al. have immobilized Hyal on Langmuir Blodgett films prepared with the sodium salt of dihexadecylphosphoric acid, ending with dipalmitoylphosphatidylcholine.
 In that study, tests of enzymatic activity, using Hyaluronic acid as the substrate, showed an increase of activity compared to the homogeneous medium and the authors propose a model of protein insertion with Hyal-lipid chains hydrophobic interactions and the hydrophilic site containing the active site, exposed to the solution.

 The particles used by Scodeller et al. are 250 nm sized silica spheres, of low cost and ease to synthesize and which have proved to be biocompatible .
 Currently, a fluorescent version of this same system is being studied, in which silica nanoparticles are replaced with a fluorescent Fluorescein core protected by a shell of silica matrix which provides a very photostable signal and allows for long term live imaging of these particles .

 In this nanoformulated Hyal, a smaller diffusion coefficient and multivalent interactions (affinity scales exponentially with number of valences) with the target tissue is the proposed mechanism to explain the enhanced adjuvant effect respect to free Hyal.